 What types of yoga are most effective for building strength and muscle?

-The most effective yoga styles for muscle building share common characteristics: dynamic movement sequences, challenging isometric holds, and progressive intensity that forces the body to adapt over time.
+The most effective yoga styles for muscle building share common characteristics: dynamic movement sequences, challenging isometric holds, and progressive intensity that forces the body to adapt.
 If you are coming to yoga from the gym, these styles will feel the most physically demanding and translate most directly into measurable strength gains:

-- Power yoga – Focuses on building heat and intensity through athletic sequences with emphasis on strength-building poses
+- Power yoga – Builds heat and intensity through athletic sequences with a strong emphasis on strength-building poses

 - Vinyasa flow – Combines flowing movements with challenging holds, creating both strength and cardiovascular benefits through varied sequences